ThatXliner/fall-syntax/README.md

  - "Does this shade sing in harmony with the others?"

-Naturally, the colors are reddish, giving that **post-summer vibe**.
+Naturally, the colors are reddish and aesthetic, giving that **post-summer vibe**.

 Besides warm colors, *Fall Syntax* features some nice perks such as